 Queen Mary, University of London

-Related Links: Biology Tutors, KS3 Biology Tutors, GCSE Biology Tutors, Chemistry Tutors, KS3 Chemistry Tutors, GCSE Chemistry Tutors, English Tutors, Primary English Tutors, KS3 English Tutors, General Science Lessons, KS3 General Science Tutors, GCSE General Science Tutors, Maths Tutors, Primary Maths Tutors, KS3 Maths Tutors, GCSE Maths Tutors, Physics Tutors, KS3 Physics Tutors, GCSE Physics Tutors
+Related Links: Biology Tutors, KS3 Biology Tutors, GCSE Biology Tutors, Chemistry Tutors, KS3 Chemistry Tutors, GCSE Chemistry Tutors, General Science Lessons, KS3 General Science Tutors, GCSE General Science Tutors, Maths Tutors, Primary Maths Tutors, KS3 Maths Tutors, GCSE Maths Tutors, Physics Tutors, KS3 Physics Tutors, GCSE Physics Tutors

 Information about Avishan

 Hello!
-My name is Avishan, I am an undergraduate physics student and I am extremely passionate about everything mathematics related.
-I have achieved A* and A grades in mathematics throughout GCSE and A-Level, and I am also a capable and enthusiastic teacher of KS3/GCSE/iGCSE Science as well as English, having attained A* and A grades in those subjects myself
+My name is Avishan, I am a physics graduate and I am extremely passionate about everything mathematics related.
+I have achieved A* and A grades in mathematics throughout GCSE and A-Level, and I am also a capable and enthusiastic teacher of KS3/GCSE/iGCSE Sciences (Biology, Chemistry and Physics).

-Availability: I am available from Monday through to Sunday.
-Please feel free to get in touch with me to discuss availability in more detail.
+Availability: Please feel free to get in touch with me to discuss availability in more detail.